juribalimited/powershell-module-dpc/README.md

 We recommend storing API Keys securely using something like [Microsoft.PowerShell.SecretManagement](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/?view=ps-modules).

-For more information on using API Keys see [API Keys](https://docs.juriba.com/dashworks/dashworks-api/api-keys/get-api-key) in the Dashworks docs.
+For more information on using API Keys see [API Keys](https://docs.juriba.com/dashworks/next/dashworks-api/api-keys/get-api-key) in the Dashworks docs.

 ### Examples

 The [Examples](./Examples) folder contains a number of examples demonstrating how each of the cmdlets can be used to work with data from various sources, such as MECM and Active Directory.

-More documentation for each example can be found in the [Dashworks API docs](https://docs.juriba.com/dashworks/dashworks-api/data-import-examples).
+### Further Information

+See [Import API](https://docs.juriba.com/dashworks/next/dashworks-api/import-api/overview) for more information about using the Data Import API endpoints.